Credit Cards - What You Need To Know - Training Manual

 What does the credit protection insurance my credit card company sells do for me?

-Lenders offer insurance to make your loan payments if you die, become ill or unemployed, but the coverage is quite expensive and there are significant limitations.
+Lenders offer insurance to make your loan payments if you die, become ill, or lose your job, but the coverage is quite expensive and there are significant limitations.
 Depending on your company’s program, credit protection insurance might cover your minimum payments when you are ill or out of work or allow you to miss several minimum payments without being charged late fees.
 However, interest will still accrue as usual.
 On this type of insurance, payouts are usually limited to a few months.
 Often self-employed people or seasonal workers are not covered, but you might not be told this until you try to make a claim.

 I’m a landscaper and work mostly during the growing season.
 I signed up for a service from my credit card company that would pay my minimum payment if I become sick or disabled.
 But when I looked closer, it said seasonal workers like myself are not covered during the times they are not employed.
 Can I get my money back?

 You can try.
 First contact the creditor or insurance company.
 If you’re not satisfied with the outcome, write to your state insurance commissioner or appropriate federal or state regulator.
 Your state insurance department should be able to provide you with information and assistance.
-To locate your state insurance department, look in the state government pages of your local phone book or check the web site of the National Association of Insurance Commissioners (www.naic.org).
-To find the federal or state banking regulator that overseas the financial institution that sold you insurance or credit protection, call the Federal Deposit Insurance Corporation (FDIC) at 877-275-3342.
+To locate your state insurance department, look in the state government pages of your local phone book or check the web site of the National Association of Insurance Commissioners.
+To find the federal or state banking regulator that oversees the financial institution that sold you insurance or credit protection, call the Federal Deposit Insurance Corporation (FDIC) at 877-275-3342.

 When I broke my leg at work, I was grateful to have credit card insurance.
-Then I learned that I can’t use the card during the time the insurance is paying out—is this legal?
+Then I learned that I can’t use the card during the time the insurance is paying out.
+Is this legal?

 This is legal and it is a typical provision in credit card insurance coverage.